-Under a contract monitored by our office, KPMG LLP (KPMG), an independent certified public accounting firm, audited the financial statements of the Exchange Stabilization Fund (ESF) as of September 30, 2016 and 2015, and for the years then ended, and provided a report on internal control over financial reporting, and a report on reportable noncompliance with laws, regulations, and contracts tested.
-The contract required that the audit be performed in accordance with U.S. generally accepted government auditing standards, Office of Management and Budget Bulletin No. 15-02, Audit Requirements for Federal Financial Statements, and the Government Accountability Office/President's Council on Integrity and Efficiency Financial Audit Manual.
+We hereby transmit the attached subject report.
+Under a contract monitored by our office, KPMG LLP (KPMG), a certified independent public accounting firm, audited the financial statements of the Exchange Stabilization Fund (ESF) as of September 30, 2019 and 2018, and for the years then ended, and provided a report on internal control over financial reporting, and on compliance with laws, regulations, and contracts tested.
+The contract required that the audit be performed in accordance with U.S. generally accepted government auditing standards, Office of Management and Budget Bulletin No. 19-03, Audit Requirements for Federal Financial Statements, and the Government Accountability Office/Council of the Inspectors General on Integrity and Efficiency, Financial Audit Manual.

-In its audit of ESF, KPMG found
+In its audit of the ESF, KPMG found